solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 1. **Call `append_note`**: Use the `append_note` instruction with `firstNote` to add the note to the Merkle tree.
-2. **Verify Hash and Log**: Check that the hash stored on-chain matches the computed hash and ensure that the note log reflects the text of the note we submitted.
+2. **Verify Hash and Log**: Check that the hash stored onchain matches the computed hash and ensure that the note log reflects the text of the note we submitted.